 When the lender restricts the amount you can borrow after the surveyor’s valuation report indicates the property is not worth the sum sought.

 This is a preliminary unconfirmed version of the contract prepared by the vendor’s solicitor.

 A charge levied by the lender as a penalty if a mortgage is paid off within a specified period.

-A term given to a right which someone may enjoy over another property.
-These can be rights of way, drainage rights, or more likely access to a neighbour’s land in order to carry out repairs to their own property.
+A term given to a right that someone may enjoy over another property.
+These can be rights of way, drainage rights, or, more likely, access to a neighbour’s land to carry out repairs to their own property.

-Regulations that require all electrical installation and appliances within the property are maintained in good order and regularly checked for safety by an appropriate registered engineer.
+Regulations that require all electrical installations and appliances within the property are maintained in good order and regularly checked for safety by an appropriately registered engineer.